dokai/gitctl/README.rst

 details::

-  usage: gitctl [-h] [--config CONFIG] [--externals EXTERNALS] {status,create,update,branch,fetch,pending} ...
+  usage: gitctl [-h] [-v] [--config CONFIG] [--externals EXTERNALS] [--verbose]
+                {status,create,update,sh,branch,path,fetch,pending} ...

   Git workflow utility for managing projects containing multiple git repositories.

   positional arguments:
-    {status,create,update,branch,fetch,pending}
+    {status,create,update,sh,branch,path,fetch,pending}
                           Commands
       create              Initializes a new local repository and creates a matching upstream repository.
-      update              Updates the configured repositories by either pulling existing ones or cloning new ones.
+      update              Updates the configured repositories by either attempting a fast-forward merge on existing project branches or cloning new projects.
-      status              Shows the status of each external project and alerts if any are out of sync with the upstream repository. branch              Provides information and operates on the branches of the projects.
+      path                Shows the path to the project directory. sh                  Executes shell command for specified projects. status              Shows the status of each external project and alerts if any are out of sync with the upstream repository. branch              Provides information and operates on the branches of the projects.
-      pending             Checks if there are any pending changes between two consecutive states in the workflow.
+      pending             Checks if there are any pending changes in the production branches compared to the pinned down versions in externals configuration.
       fetch               Updates the remote branches on all projects without merging.

   optional arguments:
-    -h, --help            show this help message and exit --config CONFIG       Location of the configuration file.
+    -h, --help            show this help message and exit -v, --version         show program's version number and exit --config CONFIG       Location of the configuration file.
 If omitted the following locations will be search: $PWD/gitctl.cfg,
                           ~/.gitctl.cfg.
     --externals EXTERNALS
                           Location of the externals configuration file.
 Defaults to $PWD/gitexternals.cfg
+    --verbose             Prints more verbose output about repositories.

 Installation